Some tools that are in use, are summarized here:

-The Domestic Violence Risk Appraisal Guide (DVRAG) contains the same items as the Ontario Domestic Assault Risk Assessment (ODARA), but also incorporates Psychopathy Checklist-Revised (PCL-R) findings.
-The DVRAG is a 14-item actuarial tool which assesses the probability of IPV perpetrated by males against a female partner (Rice, Harris and Hilton, 2010) and how his risk compares with that of other abusers.
+The Domestic Violence Risk Appraisal Guide (DVRAG) contains the same items as the Ontario Domestic Assault Risk Assessment (ODARA), but also incorporates psychopathy checklist-revised (PCL-R) findings.
+The DVRAG is a 14-item actuarial tool which assesses the probability of Intimate Partner Violence perpetrated by males against a female partner (Rice, Harris and Hilton, 2010), and how this risk compares with that of other abusers.
 These tools may also predict the speed and number of recidivistic offenses and the severity of injuries caused.
 The general scoring criteria include the instructions for scoring and interpreting the ODARA in any setting.
 DVRAG is intended for use by forensic clinicians and criminal justice officials who can access in-depth information.

 DASH Risk Assessment

 DASH stands for domestic abuse, stalking and ‘honour’-based violence.
-The risk assessment tool was the outcome of documenting 47 domestic homicides and cataloguing the key risk variables to develop the CAADA – DASH risk model.
+The risk assessment tool was the outcome of documenting 47 domestic homicides and cataloguing the key risk variables to develop the DASH risk model.
 The DASH checklist is used by a number of agencies in Scotland, including the police.
 However, it has not been introduced everywhere in Scotland.
-The purpose of the DASH risk checklist is to give a consistent and simple tool for practitioners who work with adult victims of domestic abuse in order to help them identify those who are at high risk of harm and whose cases should be referred to a MARAC meeting in order to manage their risk.
+The DASH risk checklist is supposed to be a consistent and simple tool for practitioners who work with adult victims of domestic abuse.
+It is supposed to help them identify those who are at high risk of harm and whose cases should be referred to a MARAC meeting in order to manage their risk.

 A MARAC (also referred to as multi-agency risk assessment conference) is a regular local meeting to discuss how to help victims at high risk of murder or serious harm.
-A domestic abuse specialist, police, children’s social services, health and other relevant agencies all sit around the same table.
+The participants are domestic abuse specialists, police, children’s social services, health and other relevant agencies.
 They talk about the victim, the family and perpetrator, and share information.
 The meeting is confidential.
-Together, the meeting writes an action plan for each victim.
+Together, the participants write an action plan for each victim.

-The Domestic Abuse Intervention Program (DAIP) in Duluth, Minnesota, USA, has developed 26 questions to assess the dangerousness of a perpetrator.
-The Duluth model emphasizes the importance of an interagency cooperation and coordinated community response to battering, of victim safety and offender accountability.
-For more details see: https://www.theduluthmodel.org/
+The Domestic Abuse Intervention Program (DAIP) in Duluth, Minnesota, USA, has developed 26 questions to assess the danger emanating from a perpetrator.
+The Duluth model emphasises the importance of an interagency cooperation and coordinated community response to battering, of victim safety and offender accountability.
+For more details see: https://www.theduluthmodel.org/.